gorjessbbyx3/JadeRoyaleCasino/replit.md

 ## Overview

-Jade Royale is a multi-tenant casino platform featuring a subdomain-based architecture for agent management and player registration.
-The application supports three distinct access modes: a main landing page, agent-specific registration portals, and a master dashboard for administrative oversight.
-Built with React, Express, and PostgreSQL, it provides real-time registration tracking, alert systems, and comprehensive player management capabilities.
+Jade Royale is a promotional landing page with user registration functionality for an online casino platform.
+Built with React, Express, and PostgreSQL, it provides a clean, simple interface for new users to discover and join the platform.

 ## User Preferences